Grammars for Document Spanners: Introduction

 In the documents spanners framework, a \emph{document} $\doc$ is a string over a fixed finite alphabet, and a \emph{spanner} is a function that extracts from a document a relation over the spans of $\doc$.
 A \emph{span} $x$ is a half-open interval of positions of $\doc$ and it represents a substring $\doc_x$ of $\doc$ that is identified by these positions.
 A natural way to specify a spanner is by a \emph{regex formula}: a regular expression with embedded \emph{capture variables} that are viewed as relational attributes.
-For instance, the spanner that is given by the regex formula $(\ta \vee \tb)^* \vop{x} \ta \ta^* \vcl{x} \vop{y} \tb \tb^* \vcl{y} (\ta \vee \tb)^*$ extracts from documents spans $x$ and $y$ that correspond, respectively, with a non-empty substring of $\ta$'s followed by a non-empty substring of $\tb$'s.
+For instance, the spanner that is given by the regex formula $(\ta \vee \tb)^* \vop{x} \ta \ta^* \vcl{x} \vop{y} \tb \tb^* \vcl{y} (\ta \vee \tb)^*$ extracts from documents spans $x$ and $y$ that correspond, respectively, to a non-empty substring of $\ta$'s followed by a non-empty substring of $\tb$'s.
 In particular, it extracts from the document $\ta \tb \ta \tb \tb$ the relation depicted in Figure~\ref{fig:introb}.

 The class of \emph{regular spanners} is the class of spanners definable as the closure of regex formulas under positive relational algebra operations: projection, natural join and union.
-The class of regular spanners can be represented alternatively by finite state machines, namely \emph{variable-set automata (vset-automata)}, which are nondeterministic finite-state automata that can open and close variables (that, as in the case of regex formulas, play the role of the attributes of the extracted relation). \emph{Core} spanners~\cite{DBLP:journals/jacm/FaginKRV15} are obtained by extending the class of regular spanners with string-equality selection on span variables.
-Although core spanners can express strictly more than regular spanners, they are still quite limited as, e.g., there is no core spanner that extracts all pairs $x$ and $y$ of spans having the same \emph{length}~\cite{DBLP:journals/jacm/FaginKRV15}.
+The class of regular spanners can be represented alternatively by finite state machines, namely \emph{variable-set automata (vset-automata)}, which are nondeterministic finite-state automata that can open and close variables (and that, as in the case of regex formulas, play the role of the attributes of the extracted relation). \emph{Core} spanners~\cite{DBLP:journals/jacm/FaginKRV15} are obtained by extending the class of regular spanners with string-equality selection on span variables, and thus are strictly more expressive than their regular counterpart.

+To date, most research on document spanners has been focused on the regular representation that is based on regular expressions and finite state automata.
+Regular expressions are useful for parsing tasks that involve simple patterns of strings.
+These tasks include segmentation and tokenization of simple data formats such as CSV files or log files.
+Nevertheless, regular languages fall short in intricate tasks such as syntax highlighting~\cite{moro2001syntax} and finding patterns in source code~\cite{smith2003spqr}.
+Generally, for parsing tasks that involve more complex structures such as those found in many programming languages, and for nested data formats such as XML and JSON, context-free languages are necessary.